budulinek/arduino-altherma-controller/README.md

 ## Write data to P1P2 bus

 Arduino (with the custom P1P2 adapter attached) can control the heat pump by actively communicating with the main controller (user interface).
 The main controller periodically polls the P1P2 bus for the presence of external controllers.
 Arduino acts as an external controller: it replies with a "handshake" response (packet type 0x30), and in the next round of request-response sends new data (commands) to the main controller.
 At the moment, only packet types 0x35, 0x36 and 0x3A are supported for writing data.
-Older Altherma units only support one external controller (remember that Daikin LAN adapter, 3rd party KNX or Modbus adapters also act as external adapters- you have to disconnect them before using Arduino as an external controller).
-Newer Altherma units seem to support more external controllers.

 These packets have a specific structure: